markNZed/TaskFlow/nodes/hub/README.md

 The Hub is implemented in NodeJS using the Express framework.

-Information for the Hub is held in the `task.hub` object.
+Information for the Hub is held in the `task.node` object.
 The Processor communicates with the Hub using the object `task.node` which includes fields: command, commandArgs, and config.

-`task.hub.command` maybe be one of:
+`task.node.command` maybe be one of:
   * partial
   * update
   * start